On This Page

 Observe and take notes about your mental health every day.

-Journaling gives you a jumping-off point for what to talk about with your therapist.
-If you don’t already journal, consider starting one to help you gather your thoughts for therapy.
+Journaling gives you a jumping-off point for therapy by helping you connect with yourself and better understand what you might what to talk about with your therapist.
+If you don’t already keep a journal, consider starting one to help you gather your thoughts for therapy.

 The Benefits of Keeping a Journal

-Journaling can be an essential tool for maintaining your mental health.
+Journaling is a great way to support your mental health.
 It helps you check in with yourself on a regular basis and connect how you’re feeling to what’s going on in your life.

-Writing down your thoughts can be a great complement to the work you do in your therapy sessions.
+Writing down your thoughts can support the work you do in your therapy sessions.
 Research shows that personal writing can bolster the effects of therapy.

 Seek emergency help if your symptoms worsen significantly before your session.

 Depression, anxiety, and other mental health conditions can sometimes worsen to a point of crisis.
-If you’re thinking about harming yourself or someone else, can’t take care of yourself, are having a hard time telling what is real, or otherwise feel unsafe, you need help right away.
-Please call an emergency number or go to the emergency room at the hospital for immediate care if you’re in crisis.
+If you’re thinking about harming yourself or someone else, can’t take care of yourself, or otherwise feel unsafe, you need help right away.

 Who to Call When You're in Crisis